top of page

 • Jan 28, 2025

 Communication must also be bidirectional.
 A healthy CRM culture encourages questions, challenges, and clarification without fear.
-Silence does not equal agreement, and hierarchy must never prevent the flow of critical information.
-The most effective crews are those where every member feels responsible for the shared outcome.
+Silence does not equal agreement, and hierarchy must never block the flow of critical information.
+The most effective crews are those where every member feels responsible for the shared outcome, not just their assigned task.

 Under stress, communication is often the first skill to degrade.
-This is why training must go beyond technical proficiency and include communication discipline during abnormal and unexpected situations.
-How we speak, listen, and confirm actions during high-stress moments often determines whether a situation remains manageable or escalates.
+That is why training must go beyond technical proficiency and include communication discipline during abnormal and unexpected situations.
+How we speak, listen, and confirm actions during high-stress moments often determines whether a situation remains manageable or begins to escalate.

 Comments